rutgerblom/SDDC.Lab/README.md

 ### Diagram

 Below a simple diagram over the physical environment.
-TYhis will be deployed on the physical ESXi host using the default settings in answerfile.yml<br/>
+This will be deployed on the physical ESXi host using the default settings in answerfile.yml<br/>
 <br/>
 ![Physical overview](/images/vsphere-nsxt-deploy-phys.png)